Exploring Global Opportunities

-The Mukwonago Education Foundation Board of Directors hosted a sold out fundraising event at Gearbox Express in Mukwonago on Saturday, October 8, 2016.
-The theme of this year’s event, “Gearing Up For Greatness,” is part of an annual fundraiser to support students’ learning.
+(October 10, 2017, Mukwonago) — The Mukwonago Education Foundation Board of Directors hosted a sold out fundraising event at GS Global Resources in Mukwonago on Saturday, October 7, 2017.
+The theme of this year’s event, “Exploring Global Opportunities,” is part of an annual fundraiser to support students’ learning.
 The Foundation works in partnership with Mukwonago schools to ensure our students remain competitive in learning and achievement and are ready to work in our global economy.

 “The Education Foundation funds new ideas and student opportunities—unfunded by the school district—that would otherwise go unrealized,” Foundation President Jamie Pratt says.
 “Mukwonago area residents have a tradition of pulling together to achieve more than others.
 It’s what makes Mukwonago a great place to live.
 We owe a huge thank you to the entire community for their support of students wanting to explore new and innovative ideas.”

-Members of the Mukwonago Education Foundation include Jamie Pratt, Merri Cvetan, Kurt Nemer, Pam Hotz, Tom McKeever, Matthew Los, Roseanne McGuire, Karl Robe, Rick Murphy, and Molly Dobberke.
+Members of the Mukwonago Education Foundation include Jamie Pratt, Kurt Nemer, Pam Hotz, Tom McKeever, Matthew Los, Rosanne McGuire, Karl Robe, Rick Murphy, Gail Boenning, Shawn Verdoni, and Molly Riehle.

 “Grant applications are being accepted now for ideas currently unfunded by the school district,” Pratt says.
-Students, teachers and parents, please send new ideas for grant and fundraising to email@example.com
+Students, teachers and parents, please send new ideas for consideration to email@example.com.

 Support Achievement: Please Donate